jeff-hykin/pterodactyl/README.md

 # Archaeopteryx (Archy for Short)

-A fork of Denoliver, which is small, zero config dev & static file server with live reloading written in TypeScript for Deno intended for prototyping and Single Page Applications.
+A fork of Denoliver, which is a small, zero config dev & static file server with live reloading written in TypeScript for Deno intended for prototyping and Single Page Applications.
 This fork adds support for multiple ip-detection, along with more robust error handling.

 ## Prerequisites